Global and local properties of finite groups with only finitely many central units in their integral group ring: Introduction

-Let $G$ be a finite group and let $\mathcal{Z}(\mathcal U(\mathbb ZG))$ denote the group of central units of the integral group ring $\mathbb{Z}G$.
-Clearly, $\mathcal{Z}(\mathcal U(\mathbb ZG))$ contains $\pm \mathcal Z(G)$, where $\mathcal{Z}(G)$ denotes the center of $G$.
-However, if $\mathcal{Z}(\mathcal U(\mathbb ZG))= \pm \mathcal Z(G)$, i.e., all central units of $\mathbb{Z}G$ are trivial, then $G$ is called a \emph{\cut\ group} or a group with the \emph{\cut\ property} \cite{BMP17}.
-The study of this class of groups was initiated in a book of A. Bovdi \cite{Bov87} and the question of classifying such groups was included in the list of problems in Sehgal's book \cite[Problem~26]{Seh93}.
-In their pioneering article \cite{RS90}, Ritter and Sehgal reformulated the requirement of the \cut\ property on the center of $\mathcal{U}(\ZZ G)$ into a group theoretic property of $G$, also termed as RS-property (see \cite{BMP18}).
-A remarkable consequence of this work is the fact that rational groups are \cut\ groups, in particular symmetric groups $S_n$ and Weyl group of complex Lie algebras are examples of \cut\ groups.
-Over the last three decades, the study of \cut\ groups has been taken up by several authors under different names and exhibit a highly interesting interplay between group theory, representation theory, algebraic number theory and even $K$-theory (see e.g.\ \cite{MP18}, Section 3 for a complete survey).
+The study of \cut\ group dates back at least to the 1970s and some cornerstones were a chapter in a book of A.A.~Bovdi \cite{Bov87} and an article by J.~Ritter and Sehgal \cite{RS90}.
+There the condition for being a \cut\ group was reformulated in a group theoretic condition on $G$, also termed the RS-property (see \cite{BMP18}).
+An immediate consequence is that rational groups (i.e.\ groups whose character tables only contain rational entries), e.g.\ symmetric groups $S_n$ and Weyl groups of complex Lie algebras, are \cut\ groups.
+The class of rational groups is of vital interest in the representation theory of finite groups and gives a nice connection to this area.
+In \cite{CD10}, D.~Chillag and S.~Dolfi defined and studied so-called inverse semi-rational groups from a group theoretic perspective; it turned out that these groups are exactly the same groups as \cut\ groups (cf.\ Proposition~\ref{prop:equiv_cut}).
+The \cut\ groups also play a role in other domains and they have been taken up by several authors under different names which exhibits a highly interesting interplay between group theory, representation theory, algebraic number theory and even $K$-theory (see e.g.\ \cite[Section~3]{MP18} for a complete survey).

-The original reason for studying \cut\ groups is that for an arbitrary finite group $G$ the unit group $\mathcal U(\mathbb ZG)$ has a subgroup of finite index that is generated by the central units and the units of reduced norm one.
-For many finite groups $G$ the latter group is generated by very specific unipotent units (called bicyclic units).
-These, together with the Bass units (a natural generalization of cyclotomic units) ``determine'' finitely many generators of the center; note that the Bass units are in general not central units (for details we refer to \cite[Chapter 11]{JdR15}).
-It thus is a natural question to determine when the central units can be avoided to determine finitely many generators of a large subgroup of $\mathcal U(\mathbb ZG)$, i.e., characterize the \cut\ groups.
+One of the original reasons for studying \cut\ groups is that $\mathcal U(\mathbb ZG)$ has a subgroup of finite index that is generated by the central units and the units of reduced norm one for all finite groups $G$.
+For many $G$ the latter group is generated by very specific unipotent units (called bicyclic units).
+These, together with the Bass units (a natural generalization of cyclotomic units) ``determine'' finitely many generators of the center.
+It is thus a natural question to determine when the central units can be avoided to determine finitely many generators of a large subgroup of $\mathcal U(\mathbb ZG)$, i.e., characterize the \cut\ groups.
+The problem of finding such a finite set of generators of large subgroups of $\mathcal U(\mathbb ZG)$ is a vibrant topic since several decades; for details and many references we refer to \cite[Chapter 11]{JdR15}.